 By keeping a variety of healthy snacks on hand, you’re setting yourself up for success.
 We also encourage you to explore a lot of options.
 If carrots and rice cakes will make you feel like you’re depriving yourself, try lightly salted popcorn or chips and salsa instead.
 With a little trial and error, you’re sure to find some healthy snacks you truly enjoy.

 Are you looking for a relaxing place to retire near Riverview, Florida?
 Check out the Crossings at Riverview, located near Tampa, Florida.
 Our staff and trained healthcare associates work hard to help our residents stay on track with their health goals.
 We invite you to tour our community, meet our friendly staff, and see our amenities first-hand.
 Overlooking the Alafia River on twelve beautiful acres, the Crossings at Riverview offers a relaxing atmosphere, and our talented team is committed to cultivating a welcoming and vibrant community.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!